brettstil/django-thumbs/README.rst

 The field ``photo`` has a ``sizes`` attribute specifying desired sizes for the thumbnails.
 This field works the same way as ``ImageField`` but it also creates the desired thumbnails when uploading a new file and deletes the thumbnails when deleting the file.

-With ``ImageField`` you retrieve the URL for the image with: ``someone.photo.url`` With ``ImageWithThumbsField`` you retrieve it the same way.
+With ``ImageField`` you retrieve the URL for the image with: ``someone.photo.url`` With ``ImageThumbsField`` you retrieve it the same way.
 You also retrieve the URL for every thumbnail specifying its size: In this example we use ``someone.photo.url_125x125`` and ``someone.photo.url_200x200`` to get the URL of both thumbnails.

 Uninstall
 =========

 At any time you can go back and use ``ImageField`` again without altering the database or anything else.
-Just replace ``ImageWithThumbsField`` with ``ImageField`` again and make sure you delete the ``sizes`` attribute.
+Just replace ``ImageThumbsField`` with ``ImageField`` again and make sure you delete the ``sizes`` attribute.
 Everything will work the same way it worked before using django-thumbs.
 Just remember to delete generated thumbnails in the case you don't want to have them anymore.